maiaiia/uni-lecture-notes/Sem II/OS/FIFO.md

 ## FIFO [[Deadlocks]]
 Example - open
 For FIFOs, open does not return a file descriptor until another process opens the same FIFO as well but *with the opposite operation*.
+This is why open is said to be a *blocking call*
 ![[FIFO 2025-04-16 11.03.32.excalidraw]]
 In order to avoid this, make sure to open FIFOs in the same order in both processes
 ### LAB